jqpe/figmaid/docs/src/use/figmaid-in-the-background.md

 To see how to manage the process refer to [pm2's documentation](https://pm2.keymetrics.io/).

-> Pm2 "daemonizes" figmaid so it will be restored even if you reboot. pm2 is simple to use and works on Windows, macOS and Linux.
+> Pm2 can [persist your applications](https://pm2.keymetrics.io/docs/usage/startup/) so they will be restarted when you reboot, similar how to how container restart policies work in Docker.

 ### Some useful commands